FisaGamer/docs/docs/themes.md

 php artisan theme:create <theme name>
 ```

+#### Theme ID

+Each theme must have an id, which must be unique and contain only numbers,
+lowercase letters and dashes.
+It is recommended to use the name as a basis for
+creating the id, for example if the name is `Hello World`, the id could be
+`hello-world`.
+Also the theme's directory must have the same name as its id.

 ### Views

 The views are the heart of a theme, they are the HTML content files of